 Dr. Cain has focused her postgraduate training on the diagnosis and treatment of occlusal related disorders, including TMJ.
 When your bite is uneven or out of alignment due to dysfunction in the jaw joint, it can affect all aspects of your dental health.
 TMJ related disorders can also cause pain and headaches, diminishing your daily quality of life.
 Using advanced tools to analyze the bite and muscle function of the jaw and neck, Dr. Cain identifies the underlying cause of your pain and dysfunction for treatment that will be lasting.

 Disclusion Time Reduction (DTR) uses Tekscan digital analysis tools to measure the biting forces on each individual tooth as well as the muscle function and pressure placed on the jaw joints.
-Dr. Cain has been trained by leaders in the field of Orofacial Pain and can offer patients who suffer with the common symptoms, such as recurring headaches, effective diagnosis and treatment that goes beyond a symptomatic approach, addressing dysfunction.
+Dr. Cain has been trained by leaders in the field of Orofacial Pain and can offer patients who suffer from the common symptoms, such as recurring headaches, effective diagnosis, and treatment that goes beyond a symptomatic approach, addressing dysfunction.
 Your personal treatment plan will be designed to both relieve your pain and restore a healthy, balanced and comfortable bite.
 This will also serve to reduce the risk of further damage to the teeth and gums.

 Schedule An Appointment

 Ready to get back a smile that feels as good as it looks?
 The first step is to schedule a consultation with Dr. Cain in our Knoxville dentist office.
 She will take the time to get to know you, understand your concerns and thoroughly examine all aspects of your oral health.
 Contact us at (865) 219-3622, or schedule an appointment request online.